Appointment Scheduling

 Definition

-The core objects
+The objects behind a booking

 Common rollout pitfalls